gleam-lang/gleam/README.md

 ## Sponsors

-Gleam is kindly supported its sponsors.
+Gleam is kindly supported by its sponsors.
 If you would like to support Gleam please consider sponsoring its development [on GitHub](https://github.com/sponsors/lpil).

 These people are sponsoring at least $10 a month, enabling further Gleam